erfan-th/erfan-th/README.md

--Undergraduate electronics student
+- Undergraduate electronics student

--Interested in AI , embedded systems, electronics and of course programming =)
+- Interested in AI , embedded systems, electronics and of course programming =)